Ladies and gentlemen, I made a mistake.

 But for now it is on the back-back-back-burner of travel priorities.

-Well, Guatemala City is not the shithole I initially thought it to be, to put it bluntly.
+Well, Guatemala City is not as bad as I initially thought it to be, to put it bluntly.
 I’m glad I gave it another shot — it was the right thing to do.

-Although I was far too harsh toward Guatemala City the first time around, particularly toward the quality of women, the nightlife scene and the general atmosphere of the city, it’s still not a place that left an overwhelmingly positive impression.
+Although I was far too harsh toward Guatemala City the first time around, the nightlife scene and the general atmosphere of the city, it’s still not a place that left an overwhelmingly positive impression.

 Is it worth a visit?